TeamAuquan/Python-for-Trading/chapter2.md

 skills: 2
 key: af72db9915
 ```

-At the end of the video, Filip explained how Python lists work behind the scenes.
-In this exercise you'll get some hands-on experience with this.

 The Python code in the script already creates a list with the name `areas` and a copy named `areas_copy`.
 Next, the first element in the `areas_copy` list is changed and the `areas` list is printed out.
 If you hit _Submit Answer_ you'll see that, although you've changed `areas_copy`, the change also takes effect in the `areas` list.
 That's because `areas` and `areas_copy` point to the same list.